-On 23 June 2016, National Women in Engineering Day, the Women’s Engineering Society (WES) announced the formation of their Young Members’ Board (YMB).
-The WES YMB consists of twelve women under the age of 30 who are working, training or studying in an engineering field.
+The WES YMB (Young Members' Board) consists of twelve women under the age of 30 who are working, training or studying in an engineering field.
+The board was formed in June 2015.

 The aim of the YMB is to make WES more accessible to younger members, to reflect their concerns and priorities and provide input to the WES Council, allowing the voices of younger women engineers to be heard.
 The women making up the YMB will also act as role models for young women considering engineering and applied science.
 The YMB will enable younger WES members to influence the direction of travel of WES, with the opportunity for personal, professional and leadership development through board experience and involvement in projects and strategy setting.